ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 based on the VOPRF defined in {{I-D.irtf-cfrg-voprf}}.
 All security considerations described in the VOPRF document also apply in the Privacy Pass use-case.
-Considerations related to broader privacy and security concerns in a multi-client and multi-server setting are deferred to the Architecture document {{I-D.ietf-privacypass-architecture}}.
+Considerations related to broader privacy and security concerns in a multi-Client and multi-Issuer setting are deferred to the Architecture document {{I-D.ietf-privacypass-architecture}}.

 # IANA considerations